puniverse/capsule/site/caplets.md

 Resolves artifacts against a Maven repository if not embedded in the capsule.

 * Daemon: [capsule-daemon](https://github.com/puniverse/capsule-daemon)<br/>
-Launches your application as a Unix daemon or Windows service
+Launches your application as a Unix daemon/Windows service

 * Desktop: [capsule-desktop](https://github.com/puniverse/capsule-desktop)<br/>
 Turns your GUI application capsule into a native executable (including an icon) for Windows, Mac or Linux